 I was able to find Japanese images that related to all thirty-six of the Lenormand cards, but the Heart, the Ring, and the Cross, were the most challenging.
 Until modern times, the Japanese did not wear rings or have images in a heart shape.
 Also even today, there are very few Christians in Japan.
 These items all typify European culture but not Japanese.
 As you will see, I had to be creative with my interpretation for these cards.

 This will be a deluxe edition with gold edged cards in a cloth covered box.
 The cards will be four inches by three inches.
 For the box, I decided to make one based on an antique deck in my collection.
 It is a design that I have not seen being used lately.
 It is in two parts, an open toped box that holds the cards and the little book, and a slip case that goes over the box, making it double thick.
 The box will be covered with cloth and a label goes on the front and the back.
 The book will not only contain the divinatory meanings for each card but discuss the significance of each symbol in Japanese culture.
 There will be references to Shinto gods (called kami), to Bodhisattvas, and other aspects of Japanese culture.

-The box will be based on the one for this antique Italian deck, but covered in cloth
+The box is based on the one from an antique Italian deck, but covered in cloth